 - Web Design

-The Department of Design is in the brand new Fine Arts Building starting the 2019-20 academic year.
-The 35,000+ square-foot instructional space has been designed specifically to support the combined design programs.
+The Department of Design is located in the Fine Arts Building, a 35,000+ square-foot instructional space designed specifically to support our combined design programs.
 There are fully equipped computer labs with both Macs and PCs, a custom designed architectural lighting lab with an adjustable lighting grid and built-in wall textures and much more.
 A specialized fabrication studio includes a variety of color printers including large format, photo-quality printing for posters and banners, 3-D scanner and printers, laser engravers, an embroidery machine and a vinyl-cutting plotter—all onsite, all available to assist students in creating prototypes for class projects.

 Computers and Software

 Graphic Design and Design Studies students are not required to provide a computer, however a MacBook Pro is strongly encouraged.
 The primary software used in graphic design includes Adobe Creative Cloud.
 Once enrolled, students can subscribe for a significant reduction in cost.

 Interior Design, Architectural Lighting Design and Design of the Built Environment students are required to provide a PC laptop.
 All students declaring the interior design major should refer to the posted laptop policy.
 This policy will be updated annually in late spring with detailed system specifications, software requirements and program policies.
 Students should purchase the required software packages after acceptance into the interior design program and passage of the first-year portfolio examination.
 Required software includes legally licensed CAD, 3D modeling, presentation and productivity software for use in the interior design courses.

 The graphic design program is accredited by the National Association of Colleges of Art and Design (NASAD).
 Since 1944, NASAD has been the premiere accrediting agency for graphic, industrial and environmental design programs throughout the United States.